finos/datahelix/generator/README.md

 * `<profile path>`, a path to the profile JSON file
 * `<output path>`, a file path to where the data should be emitted to.
 This will be a UTF-8 encoded CSV file.

-The full list of generate options can be seen [here](../docs/Options/GenerateOptions.md).
+The full list of generate options can be viewed [here](../docs/Options/GenerateOptions.md).

 ### __Command:__ `generateTestCases [options] <profile path> <output directory>`